|Ansel Adams shooting in Yosemite, 1942. By Cedric Wright|

 It’s things that connect with people on a human level.
 Things that surprise people, catch them unawares, that move and motivate people.

-Great creative makes things get noticed and stick in the memory, or it makes things familiar to us – so we when we see them we’re drawn to them.
+Great creative makes things get noticed and stick in the memory, or it makes things familiar to us – so when we see them we’re drawn to them.

 I can remember advertising lines from thirty years ago, but can’t remember my own pin number sometimes.